toonn/AdventOfCode/2023/Day 19: Aplenty/README.md

 Sort through all of the parts you\'ve been given; *what do you get if you add together all of the rating numbers for all of the parts that ultimately get accepted?*

+Your puzzle answer was `509597`.

+## \-\-- Part Two \-\-- {#part2}

+Even with your help, the sorting process *still* isn\'t fast enough.

+One of the Elves comes up with a new plan: rather than sort parts individually through all of these workflows, maybe you can figure out in advance which combinations of ratings will be accepted or rejected.

+Each of the four ratings (`x`, `m`, `a`, `s`) can have an integer value ranging from a minimum of `1` to a maximum of `4000`.
+Of *all possible distinct combinations* of ratings, your job is to figure out which ones will be *accepted*.

+In the above example, there are *`167409079868000`* distinct combinations of ratings that will be accepted.

+Consider only your list of workflows; the list of part ratings that the Elves wanted you to sort is no longer relevant. *How many distinct combinations of ratings will be accepted by the Elves\' workflows?*

+Your puzzle answer was `143219569011526`.

+Both parts of this puzzle are complete!
+They provide two gold stars:
+\*\*